Nonparametric Bayesian inference for reversible multi-dimensional diffusions: Introduction

 where $W_t = (W_t^1,\dots,W_t^d)$ is a standard Brownian motion on $\R^d$ and $b = (b_1,\dots,b_d)$ is a Lipschitz vector field.
 We are interested in nonparametric Bayesian inference on the drift term $b$ in the practically important case when the diffusion process is \textit{time-reversible}.
 By a result of Kolmogorov, this is equivalent to the drift $b$ equalling the gradient vector field $\nabla B$ of a potential function $B: \R^d \to \R$ (e.g.~\cite{bakry2014}, p.
 46).

-In many applications, reversibility arises due to physical considerations and is a key property which one wants to incorporate into the model.
-Indeed, one is often interested in inference on the potential $B$, which carries important physical information.
-For example, the SDE \eqref{model} with $b = \nabla B$ arises as the Smoluchowski-Kramers approximation to the Langevin equation for the motion of a chemically bounded particle \cite{K40,C43,S80}, in which case $B$ describes the chemical bonding forces.
+The SDE \eqref{model} with $b = \nabla B$ is the Brownian dynamics model in physics, describing the trajectory of a particle diffusing in a potential energy field that exerts a force directed towards its local extrema.
+One is often interested in inference on the potential $B$ (or drift $\nabla B$), which carries important physical information, based on an observed trajectory of the particle.
+For example, such dynamics arise in the Smoluchowski-Kramers approximation to the Langevin equation for the motion of a chemically bound particle \cite{K40,S80}, in which case $B$ describes the chemical bonding forces.
 Other applications of the reversible diffusion model \eqref{model} in physics and chemistry include vacancy diffusion and Lennard-Jones clusters \cite{PS10,pinski2012} and chemical reaction equations \cite{bolhuis2002}.
+Once fitted, such diffusive models can also be employed as computationally affordable emulators of the physical process \cite{GSMH19}.

 A Bayesian who wants to model reversible diffusion dynamics must do so explicitly via the prior, namely by constructing one that draws gradient vector fields for $b$.
 The natural approach is then to directly place a prior on the potential $B$ rather than on $b$, which is the approach we pursue here.
 Moreover, $B$ typically has a strong physical meaning and estimating it is often the primary inferential goal, in which case explicitly modelling the potential provides interpretable inference.
-Our goal is to provide theoretical guarantees for this Bayesian approach, which arises directly from physical considerations in the modelling step.
+Our aim is to provide theoretical convergence guarantees as the time horizon $T\to\infty$ for this Bayesian approach, which arises directly from physical considerations in the modelling step.